griffpatch/Scratch3-Dev-Tools/README.md

 5. Navigate to a scratch project at https://scratch.mit.edu/ and look inside
 6. Enjoy!

-or to simply use as a userscripts:

-1. Copy the [inject3.js](https://raw.githubusercontent.com/griffpatch/Scratch3-Dev-Tools/master/inject3.js) file to your clipboard
-2. With a project in Scratch, open the chrome developer console F12
-3. Paste the script into the console to temporarilly use the plugin.

 ## Versioning

 v0.0.2 - Fixed focus bug